bluprnt2/my_depot/api/README.md

    - Now fully on AWS for the database
    - Login functionality!
  - Not Working
-   - Other endpoints
+   - Other endpoints (currently working on the users and announcements)
    - Tokens refreshing when they are close to expiring, but still being used

 ## How to run

 ### Setting up the server locally:
-Just noticed this...
 In order to have the submodule loaded by git run:
 `git submodule update --init --recursive`

 Edit the server.php file:  It should contain a password variable near the top.
-Modify them to match our MySQL setup. __Do not keep these settings in the file when committing changes to the public repository!__
+Modify them to match our MySQL setup. __Do not keep the password in the file when committing changes to the public repository!__

 ### Starting the two servers:
-Run the following from the api/ folder:
+Run the following from the root directory:
 `php -S localhost:8080 -t api`
 From a different command line run:
 `php -S localost:8000`